 Many well meaning Christian counselors and pastors encourage the offended spouse to “love” the adulterer more.
 They’ll help you find out what you did wrong in the marriage.
 They’ll advise you to be a better wife or husband – to please them more with your love and attention.

 Here’s the Deal…

 It’s always good to learn more about yourself and your responsibility in the marriage, but now is not the time.
 You want your spouse to repent.
 You want your marriage back.
 Now is the time to prepare for battle.
 God hates sin.
 And your spouse has sinned against God and you.
 God wants you to confront sin in a direct, assertive way (2 Sam.
 12:7; Matt.
 5:23-24; Matt.
 18:15-17; 2 Cor.
 13:2; Gal.
 2:11; 2 Thess.
 3:14-15; Titus 3:10-11).
-Marriage counselor David Clarke outlines how to do just that.
+Below are steps that marriage counselor David Clarke outlines on how to do just that.
 Here’s the beginning of your battle plan:

 Step #1: Get Close to God

 Attend church regularly.
 Pray to God – not only spoken prayers, but written prayers as well.
 Read the Bible and other Christian books.
 Join a Bible study group.

 Gather a select group of friends or family members to go to battle with you.
 Persons who are confidential and positive.
 Make sure at least two of them live close by.
 Have them pray for you and ask for emotional and possible financial support.